Archive

 TFMoran Announces Robert Duval Stepping Down as President, Promotes Nick Golon

 Bedford, N.H.
 May 7, 2026– TFMoran, a leading engineering and surveying company in northern New England since 1968, has announced that Robert Duval, PE, will be stepping down as President effective July 1, 2026.
 He joined TFM as Chief Engineer in 2003 and has served as President since 2013.
-Duval will continue to stay engaged with TFMoran’s ongoing projects and will serve as Chairman of the Board of Directors.
+Duval will continue to stay engaged with TFMoran as Director of Special Projects and will also serve as Chairman of the Board of Directors

 Under Duval’s leadership, TFMoran expanded through strategic acquisitions, earned NH Business Review’s “Best Engineering Firm” BOB Award for 14 consecutive years, and was named “Best Company to Work For” by Business NH magazine for the past two years.